rails/rails/guides/source/active_support_core_extensions.md

 (1..10).overlaps?(11..27) # => false
 ```

-NOTE: Defined in +active_support/core_ext/range/overlaps.rb+.
+NOTE: Defined in `active_support/core_ext/range/overlaps.rb`.

-Extensions to +Proc+
+Extensions to `Proc`
 --------------------

-### +bind+
+### `bind`

-As you surely know Ruby has an +UnboundMethod+ class whose instances are methods that belong to the limbo of methods without a self.
-The method +Module#instance_method+ returns an unbound method for example:
+As you surely know Ruby has an `UnboundMethod` class whose instances are methods that belong to the limbo of methods without a self.
+The method `Module#instance_method` returns an unbound method for example:

 ```ruby
 Hash.instance_method(:delete) # => #<UnboundMethod: Hash#delete>
 ```

-An unbound method is not callable as is, you need to bind it first to an object with +bind+:
+An unbound method is not callable as is, you need to bind it first to an object with `bind`:

 ```ruby
 clear = Hash.instance_method(:clear)
 clear.bind({:a => 1}).call # => {}
 ```

-Active Support defines +Proc#bind+ with an analogous purpose:
+Active Support defines `Proc#bind` with an analogous purpose:

 ```ruby
 Proc.new { size }.bind([]).call # => 0
 ```

-As you see that's callable and bound to the argument, the return value is indeed a +Method+.
+As you see that's callable and bound to the argument, the return value is indeed a `Method`.

-NOTE: To do so +Proc#bind+ actually creates a method under the hood.
-If you ever see a method with a weird name like +__bind_1256598120_237302+ in a stack trace you know now where it comes from.
+NOTE: To do so `Proc#bind` actually creates a method under the hood.
+If you ever see a method with a weird name like `__bind_1256598120_237302` in a stack trace you know now where it comes from.

-Action Pack uses this trick in +rescue_from+ for example, which accepts the name of a method and also a proc as callbacks for a given rescued exception.
-It has to call them in either case, so a bound method is returned by +handler_for_rescue+, thus simplifying the code in the caller:
+Action Pack uses this trick in `rescue_from` for example, which accepts the name of a method and also a proc as callbacks for a given rescued exception.
+It has to call them in either case, so a bound method is returned by `handler_for_rescue`, thus simplifying the code in the caller:

 ```ruby
 def handler_for_rescue(exception)